Theorem of the Day

 This site draws inspiration from:

 Nathan W. Kahl has posted a list Top 100 Theorems, attributed to Paul and Jack Abad but enhanced with many well-chosen links.
 The site appears now to exist only as an archive but the idea has been given new life by Freek Wiedijk whose list of formalised theorems I believe to be an important and forward-looking resource.
+A related effort (on an industrial scale!) is the Archive of Formal Proofs.

 Another site offering infinitely many theorems ... named after you!